enwaiax/ssh-mcp/docs/MIGRATION_TO_V2.md

 # 🚀 SSH MCP Tools v2 Migration Guide

+> ✅ **Migration Complete** - The v2 implementation is now the unified standard.
+This document is kept for historical reference and to understand the improvements made.

-This comprehensive guide helps you migrate from v1 to v2 SSH MCP tools implementation with enhanced features and modern architecture.
+This comprehensive guide documents the migration from v1 to v2 SSH MCP tools implementation with enhanced features and modern architecture.

 ## 📋 Table of Contents